Maggy317/App-Store-Analytics/README.md

 This Project explores insights from a public dataset of Android apps on the Google play store.
 Using Excel and Power BI , I performed cleaning, visual analysis, and strategic recommendations based on metrics like installs, ratings, reviews, pricing and more.

 ## Key Business Questions
-A.	App Overview
+A. App OvervieW
-1. What is the total number of apps?
+- What is the total number of apps?
-2. What percentage of app are free vs. paid?
+- What percentage of app are free vs. paid?
-3. Which app category dominates in quantity and popularity?
+- Which app category dominates in quantity and popularity?
-4. What is the average rating of all apps?
+- What is the average rating of all apps?
-5. Which app are the most installed?
+- Which app are the most installed?

 B.	Pricing Strategy
-6. What is the average price of paid apps?
+- What is the average price of paid apps?
-7. How many apps are priced above $5, and are they worth it based on rating and installs?
+- How many apps are priced above $5, and are they worth it based on rating and installs?
-8. Is there a pricing trend based on app category or size?
+- Is there a pricing trend based on app category or size?

 C.	Performance & Popularity
-9. Is there a correlation between app rating and number of install?
+- Is there a correlation between app rating and number of install?
-10. Do high-rated apps also have high reviews or installs?
+- Do high-rated apps also have high reviews or installs?
-11. Which app rank highest in installs but lowest in rating (or vice versa)?
+- Which app rank highest in installs but lowest in rating (or vice versa)?

 D.	Update Behavior
-12. How often are top-performing apps updated?
+- How often are top-performing apps updated?
-13. Which Update frequency correlates with high installs or better rating?
+- Which Update frequency correlates with high installs or better rating?
-14. How does content rating relates to installs?
+- How does content rating relates to installs?
-15. Are larger apps getting more installs or better reviews?
+- Are larger apps getting more installs or better reviews?

 ## Data Description
 -	App Play store raw dataset